Brad Buckley: Publishing projects

-He is the editor, with John Conomos, of Republics of Ideas: Republicanism Culture Visual Arts (2001); Rethinking the Contemporary Art School: The Artist, the PhD and the Academy (2009), Ecologies of Invention (2013), Erasure: The Spectre of Cultural Memory (2015), Who Runs the Artworld: Money, Power and Ethics (2017), and A Companion to Curation (2020).
+He is the editor, with John Conomos, of Republics of Ideas: Republicanism Culture Visual Arts (2001); Rethinking the Contemporary Art School: The Artist, the PhD and the Academy (2009), Ecologies of Invention (with Andy Dong) (2013), Erasure: The Spectre of Cultural Memory (2015), Who Runs the Artworld: Money, Power and Ethics (2017), and A Companion to Curation (2020).
+This book was translated into Mandarin in 2024 by Meng Tong and Xiangguang Song, International Museum Studies Translation Series, Oriental Publishing Center, Shanghai, China.

 Buckley has also developed and chaired (with Conomos) a number of conference sessions for the College Art Association, including America: The Divine Empire (Atlanta, 2005), The Contemporary Collaborator in an Interdisciplinary World (Dallas, 2008), The Erasure of Contemporary Memory (New York, 2011) and Co-Chaired, with John Conomos, the session “The Delinquent Curator: has the curator failed contemporary art?”, 101st College Art Association (CAA) conference in New York City, 2013.
 His most recent conference which he chaired and developed Gatekeeping and Ethics in a Globalised Artworld, was held at the Centre of Visual Art (CoVA), at Victorian College of the Arts, Faculty of Fine Arts and Music, the University of Melbourne and the National Gallery of Victoria, Australia.